unik-name/wordpress-unikname/readme.txt

 This plugin is incompatible to "Super Socializer" plugin, from Heateor.

 == Description ==
+Unikname for WordPress is the best plugin to secure your admin or users accounts.

+**New with version 8.4: no more passwords on your site!**

-[Unikname Connect](https://www.unikname.com/unikname-connect/) is the next-gen strong authentication solution with multi-factors and without password that strengthens the security of your WordPress or WooCommerce website.
+It is based on [Unikname Connect](https://www.unikname.com/unikname-connect), the next-gen strong authentication solution with multi-factors and without password that strengthens the security of your WordPress or WooCommerce website.

 It secures your admin and user's connections and enables instant access to your website, through the use of a personal id: the @unikname.